 Little

-About: Alexia (Lexie) Little is a PhD student specializing in journalism.
-Her research interests center around media history, specifically how media have constructed conceptions of collective memory, culture, and celebrity.
-Broadly, she is interested in cultural and critical studies using primarily qualitative methods.
-Her published work has appeared in peer-reviewed journals like Journalism History and American Journalism.
+About: Alexia (Lexie) Little is a PhD candidate specializing in mass communication.
+Her research interests center around media history, specifically how media construct and negotiate conceptions of collective memory, culture, and celebrity.
+Broadly, she is interested in cultural and critical studies using primarily qualitative and historical/archival methods.
+Her published work has appeared in peer-reviewed journals such as Journalism History and American Journalism.

 Prior to her doctoral studies, Lexie worked as a magazine feature writer and sports columnist before joining the staff at Vanderbilt University, where she ran strategic communications for the Top 5-ranked School of Medicine.